 Most caravan solar panels are monocrystalline, so you’ll probably end up using mono as well.

 The last thing you want is to set up your solar panels, regulator, batteries and inverter only to find out the panels you bought aren’t producing enough energy to power all of your appliances.

 Planning is critical here.
-Take stock of your appliances (such as 12V TVs, lighting, mobile devices etc.) and consider how much power you’ll need.
+Take stock of your appliances (such as 12V TVs, fans, lighting, mobile devices etc.) and consider how much power you’ll need.
 Then use this to work out how many panels you’ll need, taking into account lower panel efficiencies on cloudy days.

 2 x 160W panels tends to be a typical setup for most caravans.